MHickey2/EssenChelle-Oils/README.md

 The following pages are also available, but only to the superuser on the site.

 ### 15. Add Product Page     <a name="addproductpage"></a>
 This Page is also the product management page.
-The superuser can add a product in the frontend as well as in admin.
-It can be accessed via the account icon or with a button at the bottom of the products page.
+The superuser can add a product in the frontend as well as in the admin panel.
+It can be accessed via the account icon or with a button at the left and bottom of the products page.(which I found more intutive to user)

 <br>